TheTeamVivek/YukkiMusic/.github/docs/source/config/index.rst

    - **OWNER_ID**: The ID of the bot owner.
    - **STRING_SESSIONS**: Your session string (usually generated via a method like Pyrogram) or You can generate from `Telegram Tools <https://telegram.tools/session-string-generator#pyrogram>`_ And make sure you environment is Production Don't use Test.

+You also can fill these belows Available Vars

 Available Vars
 --------------